Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Conclusion

 \section{Conclusion}

 Here, we introduced a novel model-agnostic federated learning technique that enables multiple sites with distinct architectural preferences to collaborate in building MRI reconstruction models.
-To support model-heterogeneous settings, FedGAT decouples a first tier to learn a global generative prior that captures the distribution of multi-site MR images, from a second tier to build site-specific albeit generalizable reconstruction models with the aid of synthetic datasets locally generated by the global prior.
-Our experiments clearly demonstrate that FedGAT achieves superior performance compared to state-of-the-art FL baselines in both within-site and across-site reconstructions.
-These findings indicate that FedGAT promotes effective knowledge transfer across sites while remaining agnostic to architectures of reconstruction models, hence overcoming a critical barrier in supporting flexible collaborations across diverse institutions.
+To support model-heterogeneous settings, FedGAT decouples a first tier to learn a federated generative prior that captures the distribution of multi-site MR images, from a second tier to build site-specific albeit generalizable reconstruction models with the aid of synthetic datasets locally generated by the federated prior.
+Experimental results show that FedGAT outperforms state-of-the-art FL baselines in both within-site and across-site reconstructions, highlighting its ability to transfer knowledge effectively while remaining architecture-agnostic—thus addressing a key challenge in enabling flexible, multi-institutional collaborations.